tractian/challenges/README.md

 - Quality Software Analyst (Coming Soon)

 ### How to submit the challenge?
-You must first apply for the position on the career site.
-At the end of the form, you will find a field to attach the link to the repository.
-(We only accept links from public GitHub repositories.)
+When applying for the desired position, you will receive an email about the challenge.
+Simply reply to it with the link to the repository.
+(We only accept links from public GitHub repositories)
+Remember, the challenge does not guarantee your position, it is an enhancer and a differentiator for us to assess your profile more accurately.

 > Thank you for your interest in being part of the startup that is transforming the industry in the world.